Nehhy01/Blog-Preview-Card/README.md

 ### What I learned

 This project was a simple one.
-I learnt the difference between
+I learnt a great CSS trick.
+The difference between an instance like this: div p {

+}

+and

+div > p {

+}

+The former style applies to all p-tags in the div including those inside a sub tag.
+The latter only applies to p-tags directly inside the div-tag.

-The main thing i learnt was interepreting a figma file for my development.
+Another thing i learnt was interepreting a figma file for my development.
 I extracted useful info like font size, spacing, color withoud depending on the /asset folder that came with this starter folder.
 It was fun :)